[This page was last updated 15 March 2021]

 This institute, based in Washington State, is a terrific source of information regarding indigenous issues at the international level.
 Their Fourth World Documentation Project is the best source for United Nations documents, especially concerning the Working Group on Indigenous Populations.

 In 2001 the Commission on Human Rights first appointed a special rapporteur on the rights of Indigenous peoples.
-The first Special Rapporteur was Dr. Rudolfo Stavenhagen of Mexico (2001-2008).
-He was replaced after serving the maximum two terms by Dr. James Anaya of the United States, who in turn served two terms (2008-2014).
-The current special rapporteur, since 2014, is Victoria Tauli-Corpuz of the Phillipines, who previously served as the Chair of the Permanent Forum on Indigenous Issues.
+The first Special Rapporteur was Dr. Rudolfo Stavenhagen of Mexico (2001-2008) who served the maximum allowable two three-year terms.
+He was succeeded by Dr. James Anaya of the United States (2008-2014).
+Next was Victoria Tauli-Corpuz of the Phillipines, who was Special Rapporteur from 2014 to 2020 and previously served as the Chair of the Permanent Forum on Indigenous Issues.
+The current mandate holder is Francisco Cali Tzay, who is Mayan Cakchiquel from Guatemala.

 The PFII -- a 16-member forum whose members are 50-50 Indigenous/Nation State representatives -- was created in 2000 and met for the first time in 2001.
 An offshoot of ECOSOC (the Economic and Social Council), PFII holds meetings in New York every March on a wide range of policy issues.
 With the demise of the Working Group on Indigenous Populations after 2006, PFII is the central forum in the UN system for consideration of Indigenous issues.